 Ammonium Chloride is a salt that is found as a white, odorless and crystalline powder.
 It is naturally formed on burning coal dumps and around some volcanic vents.
 Ammonium chloride can be made from the reaction of hydrochloric acid and ammonia and it is a by-product of many chemical processes, particularly the Solvay Process for production of Sodium Carbonate.

-Intratec offers professional, easy-to-understand reports examining Ammonium Chloride production.
+Intratec offers professional, easy-to-understand reports examining Ammonium Chloride production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).